Six Reasons No One Converts on Your B2B Search Ads

 And for those individuals who don’t want to fill out the form, there’s a direct line they can call, too.

-4. You’re Sending Clickers To Your Homepage
+4. You’re Sending Prospects To Your Homepage

 By sending searchers to your homepage, you’re not appealing to the exact pain point, question, or product they were searching for in the first place.

+Let’s look at some examples of forms in real life.
 Zoho, a project management software, only asks for three pieces of information up front to get started:

 And their PPC rival, Workfront, only asks for four: